GeneMAP-Research/genemapimputationservice/README.md

 There are three main configuration scripts that need to be editted before running the workflow

+> NB: All the scripts are located in the configs directory

 1) > containers.config

 Edit the following line by replacing "${HOME}/singularity" with your own path